Corbyn-Rasque/Game-Night/code_reviews/review_2.md

 9. There are 2 endpoints with the same function name (remove_user_contributions in items.py).
 Consider combining these endpoints where the request may contain the specific item, and remove all contributions if it doesn’t

-Correct.
-We have since merged the two endpoints into one with optional parameters to increase readability.
+These endpoints were merged into one which removes a list of specified items.

 10. Consider documentation, each endpoint could have at least 1 line describing its purpose.
 This could be done with a docstring at the start of the function.